 This homemade almond milk yogurt recipe is a delicious, affordable option if you and your family love yogurt but are vegan or can't tolerate dairy products.

 Soak Your Almonds

-- Pour 1 cup of raw almonds into a measuring cup and cover with filtered water.
-Then fill measuring cup with water to the 2 cups line.
+Pour 1 cup of raw almonds into a liquid measuring cup and cover with filtered water.
+Fill measuring cup with water to the 2 cups line.

 - Let it sit in the fridge overnight.

 In the morning rinse and drain your almonds.